tteeoo/rco/README.md

 $ cargo install --git https://github.com/tteeoo/rco
 ```

-You may need to add `~/.cargo/bin/` to your `PATH` variable in your shell's rc file; this is so you can run it in your shell without specifying the binary's filepath.
+You may need to add `~/.cargo/bin/` to your `PATH` variable in your shell's rc file; this is so you can run `rco` in your shell without specifying the binary's filepath.

 # Usage